bjhess/what-i-learned/rails_3_way/c06-active_record_migrations.md

-I usually just explicit write the migration methods for association ID's and polymorphic type columns, but there is an alternative [166]:
+I usually just explicitly write the migration methods for association ID's and polymorphic type columns, but there is an alternative [166]:

     create_table :accounts do
       t.belongs_to(:person)